 The only player on this list who wasn't on last year's 53-man roster is Will Clarke.
 The rookie was drafted in the third round in May.
 He effectively takes the roster spot of Michael Johnson, who signed with Tampa Bay in the offseason.
-This may be the most set group on the team.
+This might be the most settled group on the team.

 The top four positions are effectively locked down.
-Kirkpatrick runs the risk of being cut for performance reasons, but it's unlikely he will be dismissed because the Bengals would take a $1.2 million cap hit if they let go of the former first-round pick.
-The sixth cornerback spot will be a battle between Hampton, R.J.
-Stanford, Lavelle Westbrooks, Chris Lewis-Harris and Onterio McCalebb.
-Hampton has some versatility and ability the Bengals like, as well as special-teams leanings.
+Kirkpatrick runs the risk of being cut for performance reasons, but it's unlikely because the Bengals would take a $1.2 million cap hit if they let go of the former first-round pick.
+At this point, aside from perhaps Chris Lewis-Harris or Lavelle Westbrooks, there aren't any other corners who appear worthy of cracking this list.